mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 #### 2 17:34

-From this way of life, you can really understand why you have to have a funeral service [when a person dies.] \[If a person dies and their ashes are just scattered wherever] – that’s fine.
+From this way of life, you can really understand why you have to have a funeral service.
+[If a person dies and their ashes are just scattered wherever] – that’s fine.
 But are you satisfied, or not?
 It’s questionable.
 So finally, we want to do something for her or him, after his or her death, *beyond* the idea of *nothing left behind after death*.
 It doesn’t matter; just perform a funeral service.

 The content of that funeral service is a good lesson for you: [you] can always direct [yourself] to the beautiful destination *and* take care of day-to-day [life].
 That means just take care of the funeral service with wholeheartedness.
 At that time, the funeral service really helps everyone, and also [it’s helpful] for you.
 This is the meaning of Buddhist services.